McFateM/blog-dlad/content/posts/076-Digital.Grinnell-Custom-MODS-Display.md

 ![grinnell:10365 MODS Example](/images/post-076/grinnell-10365-mods.png "Sample MODS Display")

 The display feature demonstrated above is supposed to "hide" any field in the child object, the first 8 lines of metadata that appear above the "Group Record", which are __identical__ to the same field in the parent/compound object, the lines below the "Group Record" heading.
-This rule applies to all fields **except** "Title" and "Creator", but if you look closely at the image above you'll see there are some duplicates displayed, specifically:
+This rule applies to all fields **except** "Title" and "Supporting Hoste", but if you look closely at the image above you'll see there are some duplicates displayed, specifically:

   - Related Item: Digital Grinnell
   - Language: English